YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++++
 ydb_trace_gbl_name
 +++++++++++++++++++++
 **ydb_trace_gbl_name (gtm_trace_gbl_name)** enables YottaDB tracing at process startup.
 Setting ydb_trace_gbl_name to a valid global variable name instructs YottaDB to report the data in the specified global when a VIEW command disables the tracing, or implicitly at process termination.
-This setting behaves as if the process issued a VIEW "TRACE" command at process startup.
+This setting behaves as if the process issued a `VIEW "TRACE" <../ProgrammersGuide/commands.html#trace-value-expr>`_ command at process startup.
 However, ydb_trace_gbl_name has a capability not available with the VIEW command, such that if the environment variable is defined but evaluates to zero (0) or to the empty string, YottaDB collects the M-profiling data in memory and discards it when the process terminates (this feature is mainly used for in-house testing).
 Note that having this feature activated for processes that otherwise don't open a database file (such as GDE) can cause them to encounter an error.

 .. _ydb-treat-sigusr2-like-sigusr1:

 ++++++++++++++++++++++++++++++++
 ydb_treat_sigusr2_like_sigusr1
 ++++++++++++++++++++++++++++++++
-**ydb_treat_sigusr2_like_sigusr1** when set to a non-zero numeric value, "yes" or "TRUE" (case-insensitive), or a leading substring of "yes" or "true", causes a YottaDB process to treat a USR2 signal just as it would a SIGUSR1 (by invoking $ZINTERRUPT mechanism).
+**ydb_treat_sigusr2_like_sigusr1** when set to a non-zero numeric value, "yes" or "TRUE" (case-insensitive), or a leading substring of "yes" or "true", causes a YottaDB process to treat a USR2 signal just as it would a SIGUSR1 (by invoking `$ZINTERRUPT <../ProgrammersGuide/isv.html#zinterrupt>`_ mechanism).
 The default behavior is to ignore SIGUSR2.

 ydb_treat_sigusr2_like_sigusr1 was added to YottaDB release `r1.32 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.32>`_.

 ++++++++++++++++++++
 ydb_trigger_etrap
 ++++++++++++++++++++
-**ydb_trigger_etrap (gtm_trigger_etrap)** provides the initial value for $ETRAP in trigger context; can be used to set trigger error traps for trigger operations in both yottadb and MUPIP processes.
+**ydb_trigger_etrap (gtm_trigger_etrap)** provides the initial value for `$ETRAP <../ProgrammersGuide/isv.html#etrap>`_ in trigger context; can be used to set trigger error traps for trigger operations in both yottadb and MUPIP processes.

 ++++++++++++++++++
 ydb_xc_gpgagent
 ++++++++++++++++++
-**ydb_xc_gpgagent (GTMXC_gpgagent)** specifies the location of gpgagent.tab.
-By default, YottaDB places gpgagent.tab in the $ydb_dist/plugin/ directory. ydb_xc_gpgagent is used by pinentry-gtm.sh and is meaningful only if you are using Gnu Privacy Guard version 2.
+**ydb_xc_gpgagent (GTMXC_gpgagent)** specifies the location of :code:`gpgagent.tab`.
+By default, YottaDB places :code:`gpgagent.tab` in the :code:`$ydb_dist/plugin/` directory. ydb_xc_gpgagent is used by :code:`pinentry-gtm.sh` and is meaningful only if you are using Gnu Privacy Guard version 2.

 +++++++++++++++++
 ydb_zdate_form
 +++++++++++++++++
-**ydb_zdate_form (gtm_zdate_form)** specifies the initial value for the $ZDATE ISV.
+**ydb_zdate_form (gtm_zdate_form)** specifies the initial value for the `$ZDATE <../ProgrammersGuide/isv.html#zdateform>`_ ISV.
 The SET command can alter the value of $ZDATE in an active process.

 .. _ydb-zinterrupt-env-var:

 +++++++++++++++++
 ydb_zinterrupt
 +++++++++++++++++
-**ydb_zinterrupt (gtm_zinterrupt)** specifies the initial value of the ISV $ZINTERRUPT which holds the code that YottaDB executes (as if it is the argument for an XECUTE command) when a process receives a signal from a MUPIP INTRPT command.
-The SET command can alter the value of $ZINTERRUPT in an active process.
+**ydb_zinterrupt (gtm_zinterrupt)** specifies the initial value of the `$ZINTERRUPT <../ProgrammersGuide/isv.html#zinterrupt>`_ intrinsic special variable which holds the code that YottaDB executes (as if it were the argument of an `XECUTE <../ProgrammersGuide/commands.html#xecute>`_ command) when a process receives a signal from a `MUPIP INTRPT <./dbmgmt.html#intrpt>`_ command.

 +++++++++++++++++++++
 ydb_zlib_cmp_level